-Someone recently asked me for book recommendations for kids and so I hope this helps a little with your Christmas shopping!
+Someone recently asked me for book recommendations for kids and so I hope this helps a little with your shopping!
 I'll hopefully have time later to do more in-depth review posts about some of these books, but for now I figured I'd just do a simple round-up so you can add to your collection (or forward to grandparents who need gift ideas!).

 (Note: The links to Amazon in this post are affiliate links.
 Read our disclosure policy here.)